 B2B customers are looking for experts in their field, and they need to have information in order to make buying decisions.
 Online marketing strategies that are content-heavy and information-rich are perfectly suited to these customers.
 In fact, since 94% of all B2B procurement officials research online before they purchase these days (as noted by Marketing Charts, @marketingcharts) online marketing is not only important to B2B sales, it is possibly the most important step you can take.

 One of the keys to leveraging content marketing for B2B is to use what can only be termed ‘edutorials.’
 These are the same kinds of content pieces that your prospects would read in their trade magazines.
 They share information and offer solutions without being overly salesy.
-Combined with a social media marketing strategy that is heavy on LinkedIn and Twitter, and you should have a winning strategy to reach and engage customers, and build the expert reputation you need to succeed in B2B.
+Combined with a social media digital marketing strategy that is heavy on LinkedIn and Twitter, and you should have a winning strategy to reach and engage customers, and build the expert reputation you need to succeed in B2B.

 Edutorial content goes beyond the usual content you write.
 It is in depth articles, or case studies.
 It includes data sheets, MSDS and instructional manuals.
 Your B2B customers know what they want and need, and your editorial content needs to deliver information that proves you can meet those needs.